ganeshutah/Jove/README.md

-In order to include the "Def_..." files into the "Drive_..." files, we prefer to generate Python [.py] files from the former, store these files into an jove/ directory, and include those [.py] files into the "Drive_..." files.
-While the direct importing of Jupyter notebooks into other notebooks is supported, we once ran into bugs, and felt that this arrangement was more foolproof.
+In order to include the "Def_..." files into the "Drive_..." files, we prefer to generate Python [.py] files from the former, store these files into an jove/ directory, and include those [.py] files into the "Drive\_..." files.
+While the direct importing of Jupyter notebooks into other notebooks is supported, we once ran into bugs, and felt that our approach of generating [.py] files and importing them into the "Drive\_..." files arrangement was more foolproof.

 A key requirement is to have **lex.py** and **yacc.py** in the top-level directory.
 This will be invoked during parsing.
+These files (lex.py and yacc.py) may be freely copied-over to any subdirectory that needs them, as well (e.g., if an import fails, feel free to install them there).

-All automata are displayed using Graphiviz for which your Jupyter notebook must have Graphiviz installed; we provide [complete instructions in this section.]
+All automata are displayed using Graphiviz for which your Jupyter notebook must have Graphiviz installed; we provide [complete instructions in the section "Obtaining and Setting up Jupyter for running Jove", below.]
 (#obtaining-and-setting-up-jupyter-for-running-jove).

 # Obtaining and Setting up Jupyter for running Jove

-**Please consider installing Jupyter Lab after you setup Jupyter.
-It makes Jove shine!
-Here is info on the just-released [Jupyter Lab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906)**
+(Note: You may consider installing Jupyter Lab after you setup Jupyter.
+It often makes Jove shine!
+Here is info on the just-released [Jupyter Lab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906).)

 In order to run Jove, you need to set up Jupyter on your machine.
 Detailed instructions for setting up Jupyter are provided